Administrative divisions of Japan: To

 Tokyo Metropolis is referred to as a "metropolis" (都, to) after the dissolution of Tokyo City in 1943, Tōkyō-fu (Tokyo Prefecture) was upgraded into Tōkyō-to and the former Tokyo City's wards were upgraded into special wards.
 The kanji (character) from which this is derived means "capital".

 Fu

 Osaka Prefecture and Kyoto Prefecture are referred to as an "urban prefecture" (府, fu).
-The Chinese character from which this is derived implies a core urban zone of national importance in middle period of China, or implies a sub division of a province in late period of China.
+The Chinese character from which this is derived implies a core urban zone of national importance in the middle period of China, or implies a subdivision of a province in the late period of China.

 Dō

 Hokkaido is referred to as a "circuit" (道, dō), this term was originally used to refer to Japanese regions consisting of several provinces.
 This was also a historical usage of the character in China meaning circuit.

 Subprefectural divisions

 There are only two types of subprefectural divisions: subprefecture and district.